muldoon2007/muldoon2007.github.io/_posts/2020-04-17-programming-rules-thumb.markdown

 ## Programming languages

 These will probably expose my ignorance pretty nicely.
-Also this is one of those topics where there's a lot of chatter but it rarely matters, since you get to make the "which language should I use?" question so rarely, only at the very beginning of a project.

 ### Rule 4: When to use Java or C#